Miguel de Unamuno: Academic career

+University of Salamanca

-Unamuno would have preferred to be a philosophy professor, but was unable to get an academic appointment; philosophy in Spain was somewhat politicized.
-Instead he became a Greek professor.
+Unamuno would have preferred to be a philosophy professor, but was unable to get an academic appointment.
+Instead, in 1891, he became a Greek professor at University of Salamanca.

 In 1901 Unamuno gave his well-known conference on the scientific and literary inviability of the Basque.
 According to Joxe Azurmendi, Unamuno went against the Basque language once his political views changed as a result of his reflection on Spain.

 In addition to his writing, Unamuno played an important role in the intellectual life of Spain.
 He served as rector of the University of Salamanca for two periods: from 1900 to 1924 and 1930 to 1936, during a time of great social and political upheaval.
 During the 1910s and 1920s, he became one of the most passionate advocates of Spanish social liberalism.
 Unamuno linked his liberalism with his hometown of Bilbao, which, through its commerce and connection with the civilized world, Unamuno believed had developed an individualism and independent outlook in stark contrast to the narrow-mindedness of Carlist traditionalism.
 When in 1912 José Canalejas was assassinated by an anarchist, he blamed it on the fact that Spain lacked a "true liberal democratic party" and in 1914 denounced the Spanish nobility for their alleged philistinism.
 Along with many other Spanish writers and intellectuals, such as Benito Pérez Galdós, he was an outspoken supporter of the Allied cause during the First World War despite Spain's official neutrality.
 Unamuno viewed the war as a crusade not just against the Imperial Family of the German Empire, but against the monarchy in Spain, and intensified his attacks upon King Alfonso XIII.

+Exile (1924–1930)

 Unamuno was removed from his two university chairs by the dictator General Miguel Primo de Rivera in 1924, over the protests of other Spanish intellectuals.
 As a result of his vociferous criticisms of Primo de Rivera's dictatorship, he lived in exile until 1930, first banished to Fuerteventura, one of the Canary Islands; his house there is now a museum, as is his house in Salamanca.
 From Fuerteventura he escaped to France, as related in his book De Fuerteventura a Paris.
 After a year in Paris, Unamuno established himself in Hendaye, a border town in the French Basque Country, as close to Spain as he could get while remaining in France.
 Unamuno returned to Spain after the fall of General Primo de Rivera's dictatorship in 1930 and took up his rectorship again.
 It is said in Salamanca that the day he returned to the university, Unamuno began his lecture by saying, as Fray Luis de León had done after four years of imprisonment by the Spanish Inquisition, "As we were saying yesterday..."
 (Decíamos ayer...).